black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 # Step 97
 Finally, use string interpolation to set the text of the paragraph element to decimalToBinary(${currVal}), where currVal is the inputVal property of the current object.
 After this, test out your code by entering the number 5 into the number input and clicking the Convert button.

+# Step 98
+Now it's time to set up for the next phase of the animation where you'll update and remove the paragraphs you append to the DOM during the animation.

+Add the property msg to the animation object at the top of the stack, and set its value to an empty string.